-All members of the G&SR Committee are independent.
-Since April 17, 2015, the committee members have been Mr. Sanders (chair), Ms. Cox and Mr. Kirk.
-The G&SR Committee is generally responsible for:
+All members of the GSR Committee are independent.
+From April 21, 2016, to April 20, 2017, the committee members were Mr. Sanders (chair), Ms. Cox and Mr. Kirk.
+Since April 21, 2017, the committee members have been Mr. Sanders (Chair), Mr. Babb, Ms. Cox and Mr. Kirk.
+The GSR Committee is generally responsible for:

-- Making recommendations to the board regarding: - The development and revision of our corporate governance principles. - The size, composition and functioning of the board and board committees. - Candidates to fill board positions. - Nominees to be designated for election as directors. - Compensation of board members. - Organization and responsibilities of board committees. - Succession planning by the company. - Issues of potential conflicts of interest involving a board member raised under TI's conflict of interest policy. - Election of executive officers of the company. - Topics affecting the relationship between the company and stockholders. - Public issues likely to affect the company. - Responses to proposals submitted by stockholders. - Reviewing: - Contribution policies of the company and the TI Foundation. - Scope of activities of the company's political action committee. - Revisions to TI's code of conduct. - Electing officers of the company other than the executive officers. - Overseeing an annual evaluation of the board and the committee.
+- Making recommendations to the board regarding: - The development and revision of our corporate governance principles. - The size, composition and functioning of the board and board committees. - i Candidates to fill board positions. - Nominees to be designated for election as directors. - i Compensation of board members. - Organization and responsibilities of board committees. - Succession planning by the company. - i Issues of potential conflicts of interest involving a board member raised under TI's conflict of interest policy. - Election of executive officers of the company. - Topics affecting the relationship between the company and stockholders. - Public issues likely to affect the company. - Responses to proposals submitted by stockholders. - Reviewing: - Contribution policies of the company and the TI Foundation. - Scope of activities of the company's political action committee. - Revisions to TI's code of conduct. - Electing officers of the company other than the executive officers. - Overseeing an annual evaluation of the board and the committee.

-The G&SR Committee met seven times in 2016.
-The G&SR Committee holds regularly scheduled meetings and reports its activities to the board.
-Please see "Director candidate recommendations" and "Stockholder nomination of directors" for a discussion of stockholder nominations and recommendations and "Communications with the board" for details on how to contact the board.
+The GSR Committee met six times in 2017.
+The GSR Committee holds regularly scheduled meetings and reports its activities to the board.
+See "Director candidate recommendations" and "Stockholder nomination of directors" for a discussion of stockholder nominations and recommendations and "Communications with the board" for details on how to contact the board.